GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 It is useful when:
 - When you want to extract a subset of features from a larger dataset (e.g., clip roads to an administrative boundary)
 - When you want to merge or aggregate spatial areas (e.g., dissolve overlapping flood extents into one combined area).
-- In humanitarian or operational workflows: e.g., determining the coverage area of health centres, the extent of hazard zone inside a region, or trimming large datasets to an area of interest to improve efficiency.
+- In humanitarian or operational workflows: e.g., determining the coverage area of health centres, the extent of hazard zones inside a region, or trimming large datasets to an area of interest to improve efficiency.

 :::